 There is a rapidly growing list of 100% Smokefree U.S. Hospitals and Psychiatric Facilities as well as 100% Smokefree Nursing Homes.
-For healthcare facilities interested in adopting a 100% smokefree policy, the Mayo Clinic has good sample policy language.

 NC Prevention Partners has an excellent program to help hospitals adopt campus-wide policies.
 Every acute care hospital campus in North Carolina is now smokefree.
 Check out their website for sample timelines, policies, materials, and more.